Skip to content

 • The hit is a random number derived from the new block's content and the account's VRF key, making it unpredictable.

-Without the VRF key, an attacker could predict which node is next in line and attempt to censor it, for example, by launching a DoS attack.
+Without the VRF key, an attacker could predict which account is next in line and attempt to censor its associated node, for example, by launching a DoS attack.

 For the block to be valid, the node's target must be greater than its hit.
 A higher importance or a longer delay increases the target, making the condition easier to satisfy.